MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

       | otherwise = filter p xs
 ```

-It is really nothing complicated, actually it is very simple, straightforward, and powerful.
+It is really nothing complicated, actually, it is very simple, straightforward, and powerful.

 ```
 Prelude> :type map